practicingruby/practicing-ruby-paid/posts/v5/003-evented-io.md

 end
 ```

-Now that you've studied how these low level objects work, you should
+Now that you've studied how these low-level objects work, you should
 be able to revisit the full [source code for the Chat Server
 example][chatserver] and understand exactly how it works.
 If you
-can do that, then you now know how to build an evented I/O loop from scratch.
+can do that, you know how to build an evented I/O loop from scratch.

 ### Conclusions

 Although the basic ideas behind event-driven I/O systems are easy to understand,
 there are many low-level details that complicate things.
-We discussed some
-of those issues in this article, but there are many others that would need
+This article discussed some of these ideas, but there are many others that would need
 to be considered if we were trying to build a real event library.
 Among
 other things, we would need to consider the following problems:

 * Because our event loop does not implement timers, it is difficult to do
 a number of important things.
 Even something as simple as keeping a
 connection open for a set period of time can be painful without built-in
-support for timers, and so any serious event library must support them.
+support for timers, so any serious event library must support them.
 It's
 worth pointing out that `IO#select` does accept a timeout parameter, and
 it would be possible to make use of it fairly easily within this codebase.

 * The event loop shown in this article is susceptible to [back pressure][bp],
 which occurs when data continues to be buffered infinitely even if it
 has not been accepted for processing yet.
 Because our event loop
-provides no mechanism for signalling that its buffers are full, incoming
+provides no mechanism for signaling that its buffers are full, incoming
 data will accumulate and have a similar effect to a memory leak until
 the connection is closed or the data is accepted.